felixfbecker/langserver/README.md

 - what are the memory requirements for sample (small/medium/large) workspaces?
 - what are the performance characteristics of `textDocument/hover`, `textDocument/definition`, `textDocument/references`, and `workspace/symbol` requests?

+Aim to meet these performance benchmarks:
+- <500ms P95 latency for `textDocument/definition` and `textDocument/hover` requests
+- <10s P95 latency for `textDocument/references` request
+- <5s P95 latency for `workspace/symbol` request

 ## LSP Method Details

 - `textDocument/hover` may return two types of `MarkedString`: